fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.12.0 =
+Adds an API method INVP::currency_symbol() and a filter `invp_currency_symbol` to allow the default US dollar sign to be changed.
+Adds a `show_odometers` parameter to the Grid shortcode and widget.

 = 14.11.4 =
 Updates demo site URL to https://demo.inventorypresser.com/.
 Fixes bugs in flexslider spin-up script when used outside single vehicle context.
 Makes more strings translateable.
 Changes the tested up to version number 6.3.2.